10 Deadliest And Strongest Animals In The Ocean

 Strongest Animals In The Ocean

-Tiger Sharks, are a species of the Requiem sharks.
-They are one of the deadliest predators in the world.
+Tiger Sharks, are a species of Requiem sharks.
+They are one of the deadliest creatures in the sea.
 When it comes to humans, Tiger Sharks are second only to the Great White Shark for recorded fatal human attacks.
 They are also the second-largest predatory shark, after the great white.

-They can grow to over 4meters in length and normally weigh around 650 kgs.
-Although one pregnant female caught in Australia measured 5.5 meters (18 ft 1 in) long and weighed 1,524 kg.
+They can grow to over 4 meters in length and normally weigh around 650 kgs.
+One pregnant female caught in Australia measured 5.5 meters (18 ft 1 in) long and weighed 1,524 kg.

-They have very sharp teeth and very powerful jaws.
-Tiger shark teeth are unique with very sharp, they can slice through flesh, bone, and other tough substances such as turtle shells.
+They have sharp teeth and very powerful jaws, they can slice through flesh, bone, and other tough substances such as turtle shells.

 6. Killer Whale